eblairmckee/public-notes/DraftJS.md

 ### Cons

-- it's renouned to be a PITA
+- it's renouned to be ["terrible"](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480)
+- by default it structures HTML in a tree structure rather than blocks
+  - can insert arbitrary HTML tags (like `spans`) when they aren't needed
+    - giving the illusion of visually similar content, but under the hood is has completely different markup
+  - nested HTML tags are a nightmare to debug
 - each browser implements styles differently
   - ie: paragraphs (hitting enter) can become `<p>` or `<div>` or `<br>` depending on the browser